PlaidCloud/website/content/en/docs/concepts/services-networking/_index.md

 implemented is also a detail of the container runtime.
 The `Pod` itself is blind to the existence or non-existence of host ports.

-Kubernetes networking addresses four concerns:
+PlaidCloud networking addresses four concerns:
 - Containers within a Pod [use networking to communicate](/docs/concepts/services-networking/dns-pod-service/) via loopback.
 - Cluster networking provides communication between different Pods.
 - The [Service resource](/docs/concepts/services-networking/service/) lets you [expose an application running in Pods](/docs/concepts/services-networking/connect-applications-service/) to be reachable from outside your cluster.